 The server just hangs up trying to serve the website.
 The only solution to this problem is to upgrade to a server with better infrastructure.
 For this reason, even Kinsta’s most basic hosting plan will handle a static site with medium traffic.

-PHP workers are used to execute your site’s code.
+PHP threads are used to execute your site’s code.
 An ecommerce site that gets 50,000 visitors per month needs a lot more resources than a simple blog with the same amount of traffic.
-If all the server’s PHP workers are busy, they’ll build up a queue.
+If all the server’s PHP threads are busy, they’ll build up a queue.

 Firewall Issues